taxicat1/dsdetect/DOC.md

 ## Does \<game\> have DS Protect?

 Outside of just using this tool, or if this tool does not find DS Protect, the fastest way to get an idea if a given game has DS Protect is by checking nds-bootstrap's [list of AP-patched games](https://github.com/DS-Homebrew/nds-bootstrap/blob/master/retail/apfix/AP-patched%20games.md).
 The majority of games on this list use DS Protect as their only anti-piracy.
-However, a game being included on this list does not mean neccessarily that it uses DS Protect.
+However, a game being included on this list does not mean necessarily that it uses DS Protect.

 ## Where is DS Protect?